Riverscapes/arcGNAT/docs/Calculate-Threadedness.md

 **Scratch workspace**

 * Can be a file geodatabase or folder, which will be used for saving temporary processing datasets.
-* If a workspace is not designated, the tool will use the "in_memory" workspace.
-Temporary files will not be accessible, but the tool's processing speed will be improved.

 ### Output

-**Output stream network with threadedness metrics**

-Polyline feature class with calculated threadedness values, including:
-* node types per segment
-* braid nodes per segment

 **Output network nodes**